OpenSuSE Man Pages

 negative.
 Then by exploiting trailing spaces, the nMin series of

-filters could achieve the failed '9999' objective discussed above.
+filters could achieve the failed `9999' objective discussed above.

-'PR>20' + '!PR=-' ( 2 for right result )
+`PR>20' + `!PR=-' ( 2 for right result )

-'!nMin=0 ' + '!nMin=1 ' + '!nMin=2 ' + '!nMin=3 ' ...
+`!nMin=0 ' + `!nMin=1 ' + `!nMin=2 ' + `!nMin=3 ' ...

-Such highlighting will be restored when a window is no longer subject
+display escape sequences.
+Such highlighting will be restored when a

-tion on sort column highlighting.
+command for additional information on sort column highlighting.

 6. FILES

 6a.
-SYSTEM Configuration File
+PERSONAL Configuration File

 global # line 1: the program name/alias notation